aimms/how-to/Articles/155/155-Catering-unresponsive-server-unstable-connection.rst

 The Delegate Procedure
 -----------------------------------------

 The code for the procedure that delegates work to the server is as follows in this example.
-More elaborate examples can be found in other articles in the category :ref:`Deployment<ref-deployment>`.

 .. code-block:: aimms
    :linenos: